 Bodily injury liability

 This covers injuries that you, the designated driver or policyholder causes to someone else.
-It also covers you and the family members you list in your policy when driving someone else's car (with their permission).
+It also covers you and the family members you list in your policy when driving someone else's car or motorcycle (with their permission).
+Carrying bodily injury liability coverage is mandatory in Washington state.

 Personal injury protection (PIP)